Homemade body butter is waaaayyyy better than lotion — because it lasts longer.

 Made body butter before?
 If not, I hope you’ll give this a try!
 What are your favorite “flavors”?

-This post was featured in 25 Natural Gifts For The New Mom On Mother's Day.
+This post was featured in 16 Tips to Heal and Prevent Dry Winter Skin…Naturally, and 25 Natural Gifts For The New Mom On Mother’s Day.

 We only recommend products and services we wholeheartedly endorse.
 This post may contain special links through which we earn a small commission if you make a purchase (though your price is the same).